nychealth/covid-vaccine-data/Readme.md

 * **People Vaccinated**: The number of people who have been vaccinated for COVID-19 is based on data reported to the CIR.
 These data include NYC residents vaccinated at a NYC facility, as well as those who were vaccinated outside of NYC and reported to the CIR by an NYC provider, the NYS Immunization Information System (NYSIIS), or the New Jersey Immunization Information System (NJIIS).
 Information on the number of non-NYC residents vaccinated at NYC facilities can also be found in select datasets of this repository.
 Patient records are deduplicated since information on the same patient may be submitted by multiple providers.
 Vaccination status is classified into the following categories:

     * **Partially Vaccinated**: The number of people who have received only the first dose of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna).
-    * **Fully Vaccinated**: The number of people who have received both doses of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna), or one dose of a single-dose vaccine (i.e. Johnson & Johnson/Janssen).
+    * **Fully Vaccinated**: The number of people who have received both doses of a two-dose vaccine series (i.e. Pfizer-BioNtech, Moderna or AstraZeneca), or one dose of a single-dose vaccine (i.e. Johnson & Johnson/Janssen).
     * **At least one dose**: The number of people who have received at least one dose of a two-dose vaccine (i.e. Pfizer-BioNtech or Moderna) or a single-dose vaccine (i.e. Johnson & Johnson/Janssen).
+New Yorkers who received the AstraZeneca vaccine are only counted if they received both doses of the two-dose vaccine.

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.

 **Percent of NYC Residents Vaccinated, by Demographic Group and Geography**:
 The percent of NYC residents vaccinated is calculated against the total population estimate for a specific geographic area or demographic category.